Lab: Dotplots

 Form a group of no more than three people.

-Elect one group member to clone the lab repository, open the top-level repository directory in Visual Studio Code, open a terminal, move to the polydots folder, run npm install to download the dependencies, and run npm run start to start up a web server.
+Elect one group member to host a collaborative work session.
+Host, open your top-level repository directory in Visual Studio Code and run npm run dev to start up a web server.

 Open the command palette via View / Command Palette and enter Live Share: Start Collaboration Session.
-Share the link with all group members.
-Verify that all group members see the two dots.
+Share the link with your partner.
+Verify that they can see the index page.

 Create a new function and name it generateCircle.
 You are going to factor out the vertex buffer and VAO creation to this separate function so that you can regenerate the circle without reinitializing the whole renderer.